PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 So, the meeting will start.
 It should feel like you are driving this - you made it happen, after all.

-Start by introducing yourself and having the investor do the same.
+Start by introducing yourself, give the company one-liner, and have the investor do the same.

 There's some basic information that you should find out every time, if you can't work it out online beforehand.
 For example, do they follow on (you'll need that info later), what sort of cheque size they prefer to work with, and if they are a firm rather than an angel, do they have an ownership requirement, and are they comfortable leading a round.

 Later in the discussion, you should make sure to find out how they make decisions - angels may decide on the call, seed firms will often decide after another 2-3 calls with a couple of partners involved, multi stage firms may require a full partner meeting.
 Just get a sense of how long it normally takes too - some can make a decision in day, others take weeks or months.

 You'll probably get asked where you're at in the process.
+This is where it's helpful if you've a couple of angels early on - they will help you set a price and will demonstrate some momentum at least.
+Angels are a lot friendlier and many are willing to back companies that are just starting to raise.
+However, you should, even at that stage, have a least a point of view on how much money

+How do you value your company?
+There are plenty of [good guides](https://medium.com/the-mission/state-of-seed-investing-in-2018-25eb28ac0e93#:~:text=%F0%9F%92%A5%20Seed%20deal%20sizes%20and,it%20hovered%20around%20%241M.) out there.
+It's key to note that *you* set the price - you'll get feed

 We used the [YC seed deck](https://blog.ycombinator.com/intro-to-the-yc-seed-deck/).
 Some people get really into the quality and design.
 Ours was black and white with a logo copy pasted onto the front.
 I think we can get away with that as we're an engineering-focussed company and not in B2C.
 We didn't present the slides in the meeting, but we'd send them afterwards - we used this approach to structure how we talked about ourselves - there were a (tiny) handful of main points we wanted to make.

+In the meeting itself, ask the investor's opinions - it is a brilliant way to get advice on strategy and your company from people that can pattern match against hundreds of others.
+Not all investors will give the same advice, particularly for open source where the business models are somewhat more nascent.
+Some will tell you to focus on revenue, others will push towards adoption, others will do something between the two.

+You can do this positively to work out what to focus on "what would you want us to achieve with this round", or to help improve your pitch "what do you see as our biggest risk / what would stop you from investing in us".

 ### Follow up